 In the fall, SLO has the best Central California surf spots.
 As the north swells start to trickle in, beaches like Morro Bay and Cayucos up in the north county really start to get good.

 It’s more than that though- in the fall, the water is still warm(ish), and the days are still pretty long- meaning epic glass-off sessions in September/October.
+In fact, SLO, and all of California for that matter, is on our list of the top places to surf in October.

 Plus, all of the kids have gone back to school, so the beaches are way less crowded.
 Anyone who’s tried to park in Pismo on a weekend in July, or drive from SLO to five cities between 2 and 6 pm knows what I’m talking about!